nrjones8/school/content/pages/home.md

 slug: about
 save_as: index.html

-Thank you for visiting The Institute for Lifelong Learners (ILL)!
+Thank you for visiting The Institute for Lifelong Learners!
 The Institute of Lifelong Learning (ILL) is a project-based high school which emphasizes personal identity development, a student-driven curriculum, and independence of its students.